JaydevDA/IT206-Assignment/README.md

     }
     cout << "\nScore: " << score << endl;
 ```
 - Now, we will graphically represent the position of the snake's head and the fruit.
 - Also we will graphicallly represent the elements of the growth of tail.
+- We will represent 'W' as the head, '$' as the fruit and 'X' as the tail.
 ```
+// Updating previous code:
-// **Updating previous code**: for (int i = 0; i < width; i++) {
+for (int i = 0; i < width; i++) {
         cout << "#";
     }